 This section describes common error messages associated with the UUCP environment.
-UUCP error messages can be divided into two categories: ASSERT Error Messages and STATUS Error Messages.
+UUCP error messages can be divided into two categories: ASSERT error messages described on "ASSERT Error Messages" on page 205; and STATUS error messages, described on "STATUS Error Messages" on page 209.